 For me, writing to formula using an outline that follows specific benchmarks is a lot like drawing a circle using a compass.
 Yes, really good artists can freehand draw a perfect circle.
-Children starting out mess up their circles even using a compass.
-But a perfectly executed circle is a lot easier to create using a compass then doing it freehand, and if my goal is to learn more about the nature of a circle, having a compass to show me the specific angles in play is extremely useful.
-A good mathematician can figure that out independently of course, but it’s a lot of extra work for not a lot of extra pay off.
+Children starting out mess up their circles, even using a compass.
+But a perfectly executed circle is a lot easier to create using a compass than doing it freehand, and if my goal is to learn more about the nature of a circle, having a compass to show me the specific angles in play is extremely useful.
+A good mathematician can figure that out independently, of course, but it’s a lot of extra work for not a lot of extra pay off.
 I’d rather take the class and have a professor teach me how a compass works.

 Of course, some people really find beauty in the slight imperfections that come from a free hand drawn circle.
 There is certainly value in knowing when a circle shouldn’t be perfect, because an ellipse is more appropriate to the piece of art at hand or a bit of a wobble adds flair.

-Picasso famously said “It took me four years to paint like Raphael, but a lifetime to paint like a child.”
-I have no interest in writing surrealist books, though, and generally speaking even the most elitist, salon-style literature is enhanced by an understanding of formula in the same way that Picasso’s art is infinitely more compelling than a child’s drawing, although it certainly achieves a childlike wisdom and wonder.
+Picasso famously said, “It took me four years to paint like Raphael, but a lifetime to paint like a child.”
+I have no interest in writing surrealist books, though, and generally speaking, even the most elitist, salon-style literature is enhanced by an understanding of formula in the same way that Picasso’s art is infinitely more compelling than a child’s drawing, although it certainly achieves a childlike wisdom and wonder.